A Data-Efficient Visual-Audio Representation with Intuitive Fine-tuning for Voice-Controlled Robots: Experiments

-From Table~\ref{tab:iTHOR_finetune_small}, we find that the ANR and end-to-end method can only be improved by $5.2\%$ using 2400 labels, suggesting the inefficiency of fine-tuning E2E after deployment.
+From Table~\ref{tab:iTHOR_finetune_small}, we find that the ANR and E2E can only be improved by less than $1.5\%$, suggesting the inefficiency of fine-tuning these methods after deployment.
 The label quotas are depleted rapidly due to the inefficient use of labels for policy network fine-tuning, which leads to less RL experience.
-VAR and our method improve itself by $49.6\%$ and $65.2\%$, respectively, using the same amount of labels after 1M of self-supervised RL training steps.

-The richer RL experience was due to the higher data efficiency of our method because the labels were used to update VAR++, and there was no label consumption during the self-supervised RL exploration.
-Compared to VAR, our method achieves better performance because VAR++ does not need negative pairs for fine-tuning.
-This property allows the VAR++ to achieve almost the same RL performance as VAR using only half as many labels, since \cite{chang2021learning} reports that the SR for VAR with 5000 new labels is $84.7\%$.
+Our methods have higher data efficiency as labels were purely used to update the \modelName, and there was no label consumption during the self-supervised RL exploration.
+This leads to an overall richer RL experience.
+Compared to VAR, our method achieves better performance using the same number of labels because \modelName does not need negative pairs for fine-tuning.
+Using around 250 image-sound pairs, our method successfully improves itself to fulfill $4 \sim 5$ tasks in a new domain.
+We believe the effort is manageable by a non-expert.
+See Appendix~\ref{sec:intermediate-perform} for intermediate results versus the label usage during fine-tuning.

-We further show the relation between the number of RL steps and the number of newly collected pairs in two randomly selected unseen iTHOR Floor Plans (226 and 229).
-In Table~\ref{tab:iTHOR_performance_vs_pairNum}, we see that our method is still effective when the number of new pairs and the self-supervised RL steps are much fewer than 2400 and 1M - even when no new pairs are collected.
-More visual-audio pairs and more RL steps allow the agent to improve faster and reach higher success rates.

-\textbf{Fine-tuning in new Kuka environment.} This experiment shows that our method can handle dynamics gaps and adapt to unseen objects.
-We first train the agent in the original Kuka environment with four identical blocks.
-At test time, we change the link mass, the joint friction, and parameters of the robot's PID controller.
-In addition, as shown in Fig.~\ref{fig:new_obj} in Appendix~\ref{sec:kuka_env}, we also replace three of the blocks to a capsule, a teddy bear, and a rabbit.
-Without fine-tuning, our method achieves 69.5\% SR. This result suggests that the VAR++ successfully encodes the most essential spatial information and can generalize to unseen objects with different shapes.
-We then fine-tune the agent following Sec.
-3.3 with 1800 visual-audio pairs and 0.5M RL steps.
-The final SR raises to 96.5\%, which demonstrates the adaptability of our method to novel objects and changes in dynamics.